SebKrantz/collapse/cran-comments.md

     sub-directories of 1Mb or more:
       libs   4.6Mb

-I guess this has to do with compiled files.
+This has to do with compiled files (.dll's).
 Pre-compilation, the size of all .R, .c, .cpp, .h, .man, .rda and .Rmd files together is about 2.4 Mb, of which 0.5 Mb is data (.rda).